Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Preliminaries

 \subsection{Metrics for Convergence}

-In distributional RL, since the value function is modeled as a distribution, researchers utilize a maximal form of the Wasserstein metric to establish the convergence of the distributional Bellman operators~\cite{bellemare2017c51,dabney2018qrdqn} $\bar{d}_p(Z_1, Z_2) := \sup_{x, a} d_p(Z_1(x,a), Z_2(x,a))$, where $Z_1, Z_2 \in \caZ$ are two value distributions and $\caZ$ denotes the space of value distributions with bounded moments.
-The $p$-Wasserstein distance $d_p$ is the $L_p$ metric on inverse CDF, i.e., quantile functions \cite{muller1997integral}, which is defined as an optimal transport metric for random variables $U$ and $V$ with quantile functions $F_U^{-1}$ and $F_V^{-1}$ respectively: $d_p(U, V) = \left( \int_0^1 |F_U^{-1}(\omega) - F_V^{-1}(\omega)|^p d\omega \right)^{1/p}$.
+In distributional RL, since the value function is modeled as a distribution, researchers utilize a maximal form of the Wasserstein metric to establish the convergence of the distributional Bellman operators~\cite{bellemare2017c51,dabney2018qrdqn}:

+where $Z_1, Z_2 \in \caZ$ are two value distributions and $\caZ$ denotes the space of value distributions with bounded moments.
+The $p$-Wasserstein distance $d_p$ is the $L_p$ metric on inverse CDF, i.e., quantile functions \cite{muller1997integral}, which is defined as an optimal transport metric for random variables $U$ and $V$ with quantile functions $F_U^{-1}$ and $F_V^{-1}$ respectively:

 This can be realized as the minimal cost of transporting mass to make the two distributions identical.

 Requiring the distributional Bellman operators to converge in the metric of $\bar{d}_p$ indicates that we must match the value distribution.
 While in policy evaluation the distributional Bellman operator $\caT^{\pi}$ (\eq{eq:dis-bellman}) is shown to be a contraction in $p$-Wasserstein, in the control setting proving the distributional Bellman optimality operator $\caT^{*}$ (\eq{eq:dis-opt-bellman}) is hard (see \citet{bellemare2017c51} for more details) and is not always necessary in practical cases.
 Instead, we may only need to achieve convergence in the sense of distributional statistics or measures.
 For example, we only require the learned value distribution to have the same \texttt{mean} of the optimal value distribution so that the policy learns to achieve the optimal return expectation, or we match a risk measure (like \texttt{CVaR}) of the optimal value distribution to learn a policy that achieves the optimal risk preference of the return distribution.
-As these measures upon value distributions are real functions w.r.t. states and actions, the convergence of distributional Bellman operators only need to lie in the infinity norm, a $L_\infty$ metric: $\|f_1 - f_2\|_\infty=\sup_{x, a} \|f_1(x,a) - f_2(x,a)\|$.
+As these measures upon value distributions are real functions w.r.t. states and actions, the convergence of distributional Bellman operators only need to lie in the infinity norm, a $L_\infty$ metric: